NPRM: Flexibility, Efficiency, and Modernization in Child Support Enforcement Programs

 SUBJECT: Notice of Proposed Rulemaking: Flexibility, Efficiency, and Modernization in Child Support Enforcement Programs

 SUMMARY: In developing this proposed regulation, the federal Office of Child Support Enforcement (OCSE) conducted a retrospective review of its rules and consulted with states, tribes, and other groups to improve state flexibility and efficiency, to update policies to meet the needs of families, and to incorporate technological advances.
-The Notice of Proposed Rulemaking (NPRM) updates existing rules, some of which are 35 years old, and proposes changes that will help modernize the Child Support Enforcement program.
+The Notice of Proposed Rulemaking (NPRM) Visit disclaimer page updates existing rules, some of which are 35 years old, and proposes changes that will help modernize the Child Support Enforcement program.

 We believe these changes bring OCSE’s regulations into better alignment with current knowledge and practices in the field.
 They strengthen interstate case processing, streamline program administration, incorporate advances in technology, and remove regulatory barriers to cost-effective approaches to increase regular support payments, provide for a balanced approach to program administration, and carry out public policy goals related to increasing financial stability for families and improving child well-being.